NAME

 I only watched the AFI show out of morbid curiousity, becuase I was sure it would only frustrate me.
 While it did cover some of my favorite movies ("All About Eve"), it completely ignored a lot of great lines and completely ignored Bing.
 What about "Dial 'O' for O'Malley?"
 Where were Tracy and Hepburn?

-Ron Field posted 06/22/05 01:58 PM Central Time (US) E-mail contact the author directly
+posted 06/22/05 01:58 PM Central Time (US) contact the author directly

+Wasn't that line ---"you must be one of the newer fellas" ?
 Also, from 'Bali', there was a male screaming and Bing made some comment about them upsetting Errol Flynn, because they got the girls?
+Ron Field

-Sue Horn posted 06/22/05 03:56 PM Central Time (US) E-mail contact the author directly
+posted 06/22/05 03:56 PM Central Time (US) contact the author directly

 Another scene I love from Going My Way is when Bing hops over the hedge to go back into the house after he's gotten the tour from Fr.
 FitzGibbon.
 The poor father contemplates trying to jump over himself and then decides not to, all without uttering a word.